SaturnOperator/AED-System/README.md

 <u>Extensions</u>:

 - **2a**.
 AED does not turn on
 - **2a1**.
 The user must replace all batteries at the same time.
-If the device does not turn on after, remove it from service
+If the device still does not turn on, remove it from service
 - **4a**.
-AED screen displays and voice prompts the user with “CHANGE BATTERIES” message
+AED screen displays and voice prompts the user with “LOW BATTERY” message
 - **4a1**.
 The user must replace all 10 batteries and press the button in the battery well only after installation of new batteries
 - **4b**.
 AED screen displays and voice prompts the user with “UNIT FAILED” message indicating the device has failed its power up self test and is not usable for victim care
 - **4b1**.
 The user performs a manual test by pressing and holding the Power button for more than 5 seconds.
 If the unit fails the test again, remove it from service